nicksttar/working_space/README.md

-- 👋 Hi, I’m @nicksttar
+- 👋 Hi, I’m Nick.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python devepment.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on idk.
-- 📫 How to reach me .../
+- 📫 How to reach me TG @nicksttar